 Why should end users care?

+In the Internet Governance ecosystem, ICANN is the only organization where end users form a critical part within its structure and have an influential voice.
+End users cannot effectively impact the evolution of the Internet if ICANN loses credibility and ceases to exist.

 End users’ participation will ensure the legitimacy in the process of enhancing ICANN accountability.
 Their participation will also strengthen an inclusive, transparent, global, and collaborative model of governance fit for our present and future.

 Contracted Party Agreements (i.e. Registry Agreement, Registrar Accreditation Agreement)